 If you decide you like to live on the edge and you go and break any of these rules, the ACMA has some steps they take to keep you from repeating your mistake.
 Ominous, no?
 Look, you’re not going to be tossed in the slammer anytime soon, but you can get more than just a formal warning and a slap on the wrist.
 If you receive an infringement notice it can be hefty, sometimes tens of thousands of dollars.
 If you’re a repeat offender the cost is even more.
 In my humble opinion, sending an email to sell some new aerobics clothes (or whatever your wares may be) is definitely not worth that much of a risk!

 So before you begin your marketing campaign, be sure that any commercial messages you send out are on the right side of the Spam Act!

-If you’re still unclear about the Spam Act and commercial electronic messages, don’t hesitate to give us a shout.
+If you’re still unclear about the Spam Act and commercial electronic messages, don’t hesitate to give us a shout and book in a free 15-minute consult.
 We’re here for you and we’re ready to geek out on law!

 psst... pin this to your Boss Babe Pinterest board for safe keeping ;)